-Mining and quarrying provide vital commodities but it is also a sector that is arguably the most environmentally and socially damaging type of land use.
+Mining and quarrying provide vital commodities, but the sector is arguably the most environmentally and socially damaging type of land use.

-Because of this your Council is required to understand what are the precise economic, social and environmental impacts of existing extraction and the strategic need for proposed extraction.
+Because of this your Council is required to understand what the precise economic, social and environmental impacts of existing extraction are and the strategic need for proposed extraction.
 You also have an obligation to reduce carbon dioxide emissions and extractive industries contribute significantly to climate change.
 These industries also increase tension and conflict and can affect the wellbeing of local communities.
 These issues ought to have been addressed in your Community Plan.
 The lessons from fracking conflict in Fermanagh have clearly not been considered.